The Barber of Seville

 |3/4 & 3/10|

-While in his residency, Jared has reached international attention by participating in some of the world's most renowned vocal competitions.
-He was an Encouragement Award winner at the 2016 George London Foundation Vocal Competition, a Fifth Prize winner at the 2016 Licia-Albanese Puccini Foundation International Vocal Competition, a Finalist in the 2015 International Hans Gabor Belvedere Singing Competition held at the Dutch National Opera, a Fifth Prize winner at the 2015 Giulio Gari Foundation International Vocal Competition, nominated for a 2015 and 2016 Sarah Tucker Study Grant by the Richard Tucker Music Foundation, a Fourth Prize winner at the 2015 Loren L. Zachary Society National Vocal Competition, a First Prize winner at the 2015 Gerda Lissner Foundation International Vocal Competition and days before, a Grand Finalist in the 2015 Metropolitan Opera National Council Auditions Grand Finals Concert where he performed on stage with the Metropolitan Opera Orchestra conducted by maestro Fabio Luisi.
+While in his residency at AVA, Jared reached international attention by participating in some of the world's most renowned vocal competitions.
+He was an Encouragement Award winner at the 2016 George London Foundation Vocal Competition, a Fifth Prize winner at the 2016 Licia-Albanese Puccini Foundation International Vocal Competition, a Finalist in the 2015 International Hans Gabor Belvedere Singing Competition held at the Dutch National Opera, a Fifth Prize winner at the 2015 Giulio Gari Foundation International Vocal Competition, nominated for a 2015 and 2016 Sarah Tucker Study Grant by the Richard Tucker Music Foundation, a Fourth Prize winner at the 2015 Loren L. Zachary Society National Vocal Competition, a First Prize winner at the 2015 Gerda Lissner Foundation International Vocal Competition and a Grand Finalist in the 2015 Metropolitan Opera National Council auditions, where he performed with maestro Fabio Luisi and the Metropolitan Opera Orchestra.

-Jared received a Bachelor's Degree in Economics from the University of Utah in 2010, where he also completed a Music Minor and a full pre-medical curriculum.
+Jared received a Bachelor's Degree in Economics from the University of Utah in 2010, minoring in music and completing a full pre-medical curriculum.
 After receiving his degree, Jared shifted his focus from medicine to voice and performed his first role as John Brooke in Mark Adamo's Little Women with the University of Utah Lyric Opera Ensemble.
-He also covered the title role of Don Giovanni with the Lyric Opera Ensemble and made his company debut with Utah Opera as the Second Prisoner in Fidelio and the Usher in Rigoletto.
+He also covered the title role of Don Giovanni with the Lyric Opera Ensemble and made his company debut with Utah Opera as the Second Prisoner (Fidelio) and the Usher (Rigoletto).

-Looking to the future, Jared will make his professional debut with the Gran Teatre del Liceu in Barcelona as Lescaut in Manon Lescaut in May of 2018.
+Looking to the future, Jared will make his professional debut with the Gran Teatre del Liceu in Barcelona as Lescaut (Manon Lescaut) in June of 2018.

 |3/3, 3/9 & 3/11|